crowdsourcing-class/crowdsourcing-class.github.io/assignment9.md

 <h2>Deliverables</h2>

-This assignment is due <b>Monday, November 24</b>.
+This assignment is due <b>before {{ page.due_date | date: "%I:%M%p" }} on {{ page.due_date | date: "%A, %B %-d, %Y" }}</b>.
 You can work in pairs, but you must declare the fact that you are working together when you turn your assignment.
 Remember to submit your questionnaire before the deadline.

 <div class="panel panel-danger">
 <div class="panel-heading" markdown="1">